spogburn/React-Twitter-Sentiment/README.md

  - Improve the data visualization.
 Currently there is a scatter plot that is not super awesome.
 Maybe a pie chart better displays this type of data?
-- Add more customization for the viewer to search by hashtag in lieu of username, and other customizable fields
+- Add more customization for the viewer to search by hashtag in lieu of username, and other customizable fields, such as number of tweets, etc.

 ## Other - Create React App default Readme below